North Macedonia national football team: 2018 World Cup qualifiers

-In October 2015, Drulović left the national team to join Serbian club Partizan and the manager place was taken over by the former manager of Rabotnički, Igor Angelovski.
+In October 2015, Drulović left the national team. and the manager place was taken over by the former manager of Rabotnički, Igor Angelovski.
 That same month, 2010 UEFA Champions League champion Goran Pandev came back to the national team after two years of absence.

-Macedonia started with another disappointing performance with a loss to Albania in Shkodër, with a goal scored by Bekim Balaj in the last moments of the game, in a match that was played over two days because of interruption in the 76th minute due to weather.
+Macedonia started with another disappointing loss against Albania in Shkodër, with a goal scored by Bekim Balaj in the last moments of the game, in a match that was played over two days because of interruption in the 76th minute due to weather.
 Later on they also lost to Israel at home after missing a penalty kick by Adis Jahović.
 After that, the national team also lost to Italy beside their 2–1 lead with the goals scored by Ilija Nestorovski and Ferhan Hasani.
-At the end of 2016, Macedonia was outclassed by Spain in Granada 4–0; Macedonia had not scored a single point, the worst qualifying start in the history of the national team.
+At the end of 2016, Macedonia was beaten by Spain in Granada 4–0; Macedonia had not scored a single point, the worst qualifying start in the history of the national team.

-Finally, in March 2017, Macedonia recorded their first win in qualifying against Liechtenstein, 3–0.
-Then they lost to Spain in Skopje 2–1.
-They also defeated Israel away through the lone goal by Goran Pandev, which was also a first ever win against Israel.
+In March 2017, Macedonia recorded their first 3–0 qualification victory against Liechtenstein.
+They later lost against Spain in Skopje 2–1.
+Macedonia also defeated Israel away through the sole goal by Goran Pandev, which was also a first ever victory against Israel.
 Macedonia later tied Albania in Strumica 1–1.

 2018–present

 2018–19 UEFA Nations League D

-In the first edition of the UEFA Nations League, Macedonia played in League D, the lowest division.
+In the inaugural UEFA Nations League, Macedonia played in League D, the lowest division.
 Macedonia were drawn in Group 4 with Armenia, Liechtenstein and Gibraltar.
-The national team won the group with five wins and one loss, and were promoted to the League C for the next edition of the Nations League.
-North Macedonia were assured of a UEFA Euro 2020 qualifying play-offs place.
+The national team won the group with five wins and one loss, were promoted to the League C for the next edition of the Nations League, and were assured of a UEFA Euro 2020 qualifying play-offs place.

 Euro 2020 qualifiers

-For UEFA Euro 2020 qualifying North Macedonia were placed in Group G, along with Austria, Israel, Latvia, Poland and Slovenia.
-North Macedonia managed two first impressive results, drawing Slovenia 1–1 away and before that, defeated Latvia 3–1 at home,.
+For the UEFA Euro 2020 qualifying, the newly-renamed North Macedonia were placed in Group G, along with Austria, Israel, Latvia, Poland, and Slovenia.
+North Macedonia managed two first impressive results with a 1–1 away draw against Slovenia.
+Prior to the match, Macedonia defeated Latvia 3–1 at home,.
 However, North Macedonia would soon fall 1–0 to Poland and 4–1 to Austria.
-Then, the recently renamed country recorded a 1–1 away draw to Israel, and a 2–1 win over Slovenia at home.
-North Macedonia then lost 2–0 away to Poland, and 2–1 away to Austria, ending up in third place.
+Later, the North Macedonia recorded a 1–1 away draw against Israel, and a 2–1 home victory against Slovenia.
+North Macedonia lost 2–0 away against Poland, and 2–1 away against Austria, ending up in third place.

-However, due to having successfully taken first place in the UEFA Nations League earlier, North Macedonia was able to reach the country's first ever competitive playoff in history and was scheduled against Kosovo.
-Eventually, in the UEFA Euro 2020 qualifying play-offs first game, North Macedonia overcame Kosovo 2–1 at home.
-Then they faced Georgia in the final of Path D's play-offs on 13 November, winning 1–0.
+However, due to them having successfully taken first place in the UEFA Nations League earlier, North Macedonia eventually reached its first ever competitive playoff in history and was scheduled against Kosovo.
+Eventually, in the UEFA Euro 2020 qualifying play-offs semi-final, North Macedonia overcame Kosovo 2–1 at home.
+Then they faced Georgia in the final of Path D's play-offs on 13 November in Tbilisi, winning 1–0.